-Sustainable housing development has many benefits; from being incredibly rewarding to substantially cost-effective.
-Green property owners enjoy lower bills, increased energy efficiency and low maintenance costs.
+Sustainable housing development has many benefits.
+That’s from being incredibly rewarding to substantially cost-effective.
+Green property owners enjoy lower bills.
+Also increased energy efficiency, and low maintenance costs.
 Coupled with the contribution they’re making to a prolonged, sustainable world in the long term.

-It’s now easier than ever to create a greener and more energy-efficient homes- and the economics of doing so, are immense.
-For homeowners – maintenance costs are slashed, and for landlords and holiday letters, demand for eco-friendly homes had soared by 141% in 2019.
+It’s now easier than ever to create greener and more energy-efficient homes.
+In addition, the economics of doing so are immense.
+For homeowners.
+Also maintenance costs are slashed and for landlords and holiday letters.
+Plus, demand for eco-friendly homes soared by 141% in 2019.

 Incorporating energy efficiency systems throughout a home will noticeably cut the prices of bills.
 Disposable income increases, followed by an improved standard of living.
-For investment properties, including buy to lets and holiday let mortgages, costs of maintaining a property are reduced- leading to higher profits and a longer lifespan of appliances and systems.
+For investment properties, including buy-to-lets and holiday let mortgages.
+The costs of maintaining a property are reduced.
+Thereby leading to higher profits and a longer lifespan of appliances and systems.

-Energy prices are steadily increasing year by year, in fact, utility residential electricity prices have increased nationally by around 15% in the last 10 years.
+Energy prices are steadily increasing year by year.
+So in fact, utility residential electricity prices have increased nationally by around 15%.
+I mean that’s just in the last ten years.
 With a growing population, the demand and costs for energy are only set to increase.

-Energy-efficient appliances are designed to utilise minimum energy.
-Sources of renewable energy such as solar and water energy do more for the environment than energy saver bulbs and booster water heaters- though these are a great place to start.
-The initial set up cost of these appliances will soon be earned back through savings on bills and energy consumption.
+Energy-efficient appliances are designed to utilize minimum energy.
+Sources of renewable energy such as solar and water energy.
+For they do more for the environment than energy saver bulbs and booster water heaters.
+All though these are a great place to start.
+The initial set up cost of these appliances will soon be earned back.
+That’s directly through savings on bills and energy consumption.

-At the core of building an eco-friendly home that lasts and has minimal impact on the surrounding environment- is sustainability.
-Green building materials are often more durable and require far less maintenance over time than their mass-produced counterparts.
-The immediate advantage of this is that a home can look well maintained for a longer period of time; hence saving money on repairs.
+At the core of building an eco-friendly home that lasts and has minimal impact.
+Especially on the surrounding environment.
+That’s sustainability.
+Green building materials are often more durable.
+For they require far less maintenance over time.
+I mean than their mass-produced counterparts.
+The immediate advantage of this is that a home can look well maintained.
+That’s for a longer period of time; hence saving money on repairs.

 The market value of sustainable construction material worldwide from 2016 to 2026 (billion US dollars).
 Source (Statista)

-The graph illustrates the global market value of sustainable construction materials in 2016 and 2017, with a projection for 2026.
+The graph illustrates the global market value of sustainable construction materials in 2016 and 2017.
+That’s with a projection for 2026.
 It forecast that this market will reach a value of 523.72 billion U.S dollars.
-With a growing amount of sustainable construction materials in abundance, we can predict the costs of building sustainable properties to resultantly fall.
+With a growing amount of sustainable construction materials in abundance.
+For we can predict the costs of building sustainable properties to resultantly fall.